lpnh/why-rust/src/prologue.md

 This is why it became universal knowledge.
 It works every single time.

 And so, we, as humankind, simply start accepting that things can stop working for no apparent reason.
-And when this happens, the only reasonable way to solve it is by turning them off and then on again.
-"That's just the way things are;
+And when this happens, the most reasonable approach to solve it is by turning them off and then on again.
+"That's just the way things are."
-for some obscure reason, they can behave in the most random manner."

 It doesn't matter how much knowledge we have acquired in life, or how smart or how creative we are.
 When something stops working unexpectedly, or even worse,